MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-hubspoke.md

 ## Landing Zone considerations
 This section references best practices for integrating AVS with your Azure Landing Zone.
 ### Azure Route Server
 Azure route server (ARS) is used to dynamically propagate learned routes from AVS and supply Branch-to-Branch connectivity to VPN Gateways.
-VNETs that's peered to the VNET where ARS lives also dynamically learn the routes.
-This means it's possible to learn routes from AVS to Hub and Spoke environments in Azure.
+VNETs that's peered to the VNET where ARS lives also dynamically learn the routes, meaning it's possible to learn routes from AVS to Hub and Spoke environments in Azure.
 Use cases for Azure route server include:

 Dynamic route propagation
 - Learn specific routes from AVS to local VNETs via BGP (Border Gateway Protocol).
-Peered VNETs will also learn the routes.
+The peered VNETs can then learn the routes also.
 - Third Party NVA integration
-   - Peer ARS with NVA’s so that you don’t need UDRs for each AVS segment to filter traffic.
+   - Peer ARS with NVAs so that you don’t need UDRs for each AVS segment to filter traffic.
-   - Return traffic from peered VNETs need a UDR (User Defined Routes) back to the local interface of the firewall Transit mechanism from Expressroute to VPN Gateways
+   - Return traffic from peered VNETs needs a UDR (User Defined Routes) back to the local interface of the firewall Transit mechanism from Expressroute to VPN Gateways
 -	VPN Gateway must be of type Site-to-Site and configured in Active-Active